madprops/blog/rofi_dev.md

 - The text of the item you picked
 - The text you wrote before pressing Enter

-## Asking For Information

-Rofi is useful when you need to prompt for arguments.
+This is useful when you need to prompt for arguments.

 Here I have a program that searches for images.